tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 - I went down a Youtube spiral when we were close to leaving for the trip.
 The highlights were these two videos Yeti made on [giant trevally in the Seychelles](https://www.youtube.com/watch?v=MNfBHLp_FKg) and [tarpon in Florida](https://www.youtube.com/watch?v=FZoMPciCciY).
 There's also [this gem](https://www.youtube.com/watch?v=IYq7i4u3XBA).

 - Having a doctor as a parent is awesome for many reasons, one of which being that doctors are always there to swoop in and [save the day](https://en.wikipedia.org/wiki/Angus_Wallace#In-flight_surgery_with_a_coat-hanger_and_silverware) on planes.
 Midway through the flight to Nassau, a guy sitting in front of us fainted and the captain used the intercom to call for help.
 My dad parkoured over the seat and started doing his thing.
 A nurse and an ER doctor came over too.
-The good news was that the guy ended up being okay.
-The bad news was that he was forced to drink orange juice with like 3 salt packets poured into it.
+The good news is that the guy ended up being okay.
+The bad news is that he was forced to drink orange juice with like 3 salt packets poured into it.
 Anyways, you're my hero, Dad.

 - Bahamian coins are neat and very island-y.
 The quarters have sailboats, the dimes have little bonefish, the nickels have pineapples, and the pennies have starfish.
 For some reason, they also have a square one that's 15 cents?
 Kind of weird to pick a number that you can't break a dollar evenly into but still cool.